jordan2175/markdown-tools/README.md

 I may add additional markdown features to this add-on over time.
 Suggestions and code/feature additions are welcome.

 ## Privacy Policy ##

 This add-on runs client side.
 No information is collected or shared by this add-on.
+Using this add-on means granting access to the current open Google Docs document and allowing the add-on to look for headings and insert heading numbers and a table of contents.

 ## License ##